-Project overview: Spark learning and conversation about environmental stewardship and human connections to nature and one another through free public presentations by writers, researchers, artists and adventurers.
+Project overview: Spark learning and conversation about environmental stewardship and human connections to nature and one another through free public presentations by writers, researchers, artists, poets, and adventurers.

 The annual summer series of free weekend presentations, which began in 1992 and has been supported by Conservancy donors since 2011, typically takes place at the historic Parsons Memorial Lodge, which is one of the oldest rustic stone structures in a national park.
 The presentations, performances and workshops feature perspectives and expertise from a variety of fields, and all honor the lodge’s founding purpose as a vibrant gathering place to share powerful ideas.
 Conservancy volunteers play a key role in the series, by setting up the lodge, welcoming and seating guests, and selling relevant books.